Eddie Rosario Player Props: Braves vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks seventh in the league with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in the league.

-- The Angels' 4.40 team ERA ranks 19th among all league pitching staffs.
+- The Angels have the 19th-ranked team ERA across all MLB pitching staffs (4.38).

-- In his last appearance on Tuesday, the righty threw five innings against the Detroit Tigers, giving up two earned runs while surrendering seven hits.
+- In his most recent appearance on Friday, the righty went 5 1/3 innings against the Toronto Blue Jays, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.